Shiray427/CEPARCO-SIMD-Programming-Project/README.md

 Both the AVX2 implementations utilize the SIMD paradigm to accelerate the executions by operating on more than one value; in this case 4 and 8 respectively.
 Due to the violationError considerations made, the implementations in practice operate on 3 and 7 new unique values instead. while this gives the impression that there is an over 2.33x hypothetical performance gain, our results show otherwise, leading us to speculate how an implementation that operates 3 new values per iteration can perform close to an implementation that operates 7 new values.

-The improvement of C when optimized in Release Mode vs when unoptimized in Debug Mode is also interesting to see, as the compiler is able to use optimizations invisible to the user which allows the code to compete with SIMD AVX2 implementations,
+The improvement of C when optimized in Release Mode vs when unoptimized in Debug Mode is also interesting to see, as the compiler is able to use optimizations invisible to the user which allows the code to compete with SIMD AVX2 implementations in performance.

 Overall, **the SIMD AVX2 with YMM implementation is the fastest and most efficient among the 4 implementations, with the SIMD AVX2 with XMM implementation close behind**.
 The YMM implementation takes full advantage of AVX2 instructions and 256-bit registers to improve performance significantly over C and x86-64 assembly versions, with the XMM implementation's utilization of AVX2 and 128-bit registers allowing it to compete.
 The results clearly show the effectiveness of SIMD parallelism in optimizing computationally expensive operations.

 ## Additional Discussion
-//Also relatively important, can be just a general info dump of anything learned in the project process (looking at u anton) -> any problems and consequent solutions, unique methods used, AHA moments (importance of non-volatile register value saving to the stack in release mode)

 Non-volatile registers (such as rbx, rsi, rdi, rsp, ymm5-ymm13, etc.) retain their values across function boundaries.
 Therefore, preserving their original value via push and pop is important.
 Pushing these registers onto the stack before using them within a function ensures the original values are preserved for the calling function when the function returns.
 The inability to retain the non-volatile's original value may lead to unexpected behavior when the function returns.
 In our case, the code was operating in debug mode but was broken in release mode.